UniversalDependencies/docs/treebanks/id_csui/index.md

 * The lemma (LEMMA) and morphological features (FEATS) were generated using [Aksara](https://github.com/bahasa-csui/aksara).

 ## References
-* Ika Alfina, Indra Budi, and Heru Suhartanto. "**Tree Rotations for Dependency Trees: Converting the Head-Directionality of Noun Phrases**".
-In Journal of Computer Science, 2020. (_accepted_)
+* Ika Alfina, Indra Budi, and Heru Suhartanto. ["**Tree Rotations for Dependency Trees: Converting the Head-Directionality of Noun Phrases**"](http://www.thescipub.com/abstract/jcssp.2020.1585.1597).
+In Journal of Computer Science, 2020, Vol 16 No 11.
-* M. Yudistira Hanifmuti and Ika Alfina. **"Aksara: An Indonesian Morphological Analyzer that Conforms to the UD v2 Annotation Guidelines"**.
-In Proceeding of the 2020 International Conference of Asian Language Processing (IALP) in Kuala Lumpur, Malaysia, 4-6 Desember 2020. (_accepted_)
+* M. Yudistira Hanifmuti and Ika Alfina. [**"Aksara: An Indonesian Morphological Analyzer that Conforms to the UD v2 Annotation Guidelines"**](https://ieeexplore.ieee.org/document/9310490).
+In Proceeding of the 2020 International Conference of Asian Language Processing (IALP) in Kuala Lumpur, Malaysia, 4-6 Desember 2020.

 # Statistics of UD Indonesian CSUI